Advanced bariatric surgery in Dallas, Texas

 Weight Loss Support Group

-Valerie Liao, MD, program director for non-surgical weight loss, was interviewed on KRLD radio's "The Human Side of Healthcare" about healthy diet tips during the pandemic.
+Valerie Liao, MD, was interviewed on KRLD radio's "The Human Side of Healthcare" about healthy diet tips during the pandemic.
 The interview starts at 19:44.

 Bariatric surgery at Medical City Healthcare